 This register is now kept at the National Archives though a copy is held at Derbyshire’s Record Office in Matlock.

-According to the Ilkeston Telegraph of September 1873, the funeral service of John Swanwick of Springfield Terrace, son of lace manufacturer George, was the first ever held in the New Meeting House in High Street.
+While the new Unitarian chapel was being built (1868-1870) the congregation used the Old Cricket Ground Chapel which had once served as a Wesleyan Methodist chapel but was then being used by William Warner as a wood workshop.
+The new chapel eventually opened for public service in 1870.
+According to the Ilkeston Telegraph of September 1873, the funeral service of John Swanwick of Springfield Terrace, son of lace manufacturer George, was the first ever held in the New Meeting House.

 The Rev. William Shakspeare’s wife, Anne (nee Attenborough) was the daughter of Joseph and Ann (nee Buckland) of Gilt Briggs Farm, Kimberley.
 She was the chapel organist and with her husband ran a night school at the chapel for a good number of years.
 Their eldest son, also called William, eventually replaced his mother at the chapel organ when old enough, and helped his parents at the night school, well into the 1870‘s — until a series of Education Acts changed the nature of elementary education in England and ultimately did away with the need for evening schools.

 William senior served as minister from February 1862 until his retirement in 1887.
 He died, aged 78, on August 14th 1909 at Stratford House, the family home in Market Street.
 His widow Ann continued living there until her death, October 11th 1914, aged 82.